rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 ## Chapter 7 Open Files and Save Them to Disk

-### Tip 41    Open a File by Its Filepath Using ‘:edit’
+### Consejo 41 -   Open a File by Its Filepath Using ‘:edit’

 Try sourcing this line in your vimrc file: `cnoremap <expr> %%  getcmdtype() == ':' ? expand('%:h').'/' : '%%'`

 Now when we type `%%` on Vim’s `:` command-line prompt, it automatically expands to the path of the active buffer, just as though we had typed `%:h <Tab>`.
 Besides

-### Tip 42    Open a File by Its Filename Using ‘:find’
+### Consejo 42 -   Open a File by Its Filename Using ‘:find’

 The `path` option allows us to specify a set of directories inside of which Vim will search when the `:find` command is invoked.
 In our case, we want to make it easier to look up files in the `app/controllers` and `app/views` directories.
 We can add these to our path simply by running `:set path+=app/**`

-### Tip 43    Explore the File System with netrw
+### Consejo 43 -   Explore the File System with netrw

 If we launch Vim with the path to a directory rather than a file, it will start up with a file explorer window